marcooliveira/node-boil/README.md

 ## What is it?

 A boilerplate I use for all my node projects.
-It creates the `.editorconfig`, `.gitignore`, `.jshintrc` files, among other things.
+It fetches a ZIP file and extracts it into the current folder, which is really handy since you can download a ZIP from a git repository.
+This ZIP acts as a base project, and is very handy for setting up `.gitignore`, `.editorconfig`, `.jshintrc`.

-Check [marcooliveira/node-boilerplate-files](https://github.com/marcooliveira/node-boilerplate-files) for a list of everything that is set up for you.
+If you don't like [my base repository](https://github.com/marcooliveira/node-boilerplate-files), you can use your own (instructions below).

 ## Installing